BackupTheBerlios/xml2ddl-svn/doc/index.rst

 |xml2ddl| is a set of python programs to convert an XML representation of a schema into a
 database and vice versa.
 It can also examine the differences between two databases and emit the ALTER DDL statements required to bring the database up-to-date.
-This makes it ideal for storing the database schema into a source code repository.
+This makes it ideal for storing the database schema into a version control system.

 With |xml2ddl| you can download and create the databases for PostgreSQL_, MySQL_, Oracle_, and Firebird_.
 |xml2ddl| strives to be database independant so that the same XML can be used for a variety of databases.
 This is great for quickly testing out a variety of databases for performance, for example.

 The XML is fairly rich and permits adding more documentation about the database than the database stores itself.
-For example, you may want to document that a column is deprated.
+For example, you may want to document that a column is deprate or what the columns previous name was.

-Although you can both upload and download the metadata, it's not designed to be fully round trip.
-The XML can store more information than most databases permit.
+Although you can both upload and download the metadata, it's not designed to be fully round trip, since the XML can store more information than most databases easily permit.
-When looking for differences the program ignores this extra data.

 Links
 =====

-You can find more information and download files at the `Berlios page <http://developer.berlios.de/projects/xml2ddl/>`_
+The main project page is at `Berlios <http://developer.berlios.de/projects/xml2ddl/>`_

-And you can find documentation through the many `test cases <testdetails.html>`_.
+Detailed documentation is created through the many `test cases <testdetails.html>`_.

-You can add comments or help in the `wiki pages <http://openfacts.berlios.de/index-en.phtml?title=XML%20to%20DDL>`_.
+You can add comments or find some help in the `wiki pages <http://openfacts.berlios.de/index-en.phtml?title=XML%20to%20DDL>`_.

 I you like you can read this document in `PDF form <index.pdf>`_.